 Another excellent telescope for children from market leader Celestron.
 The 50TT features a shorter tripod that makes it easy to put the telescope on a table or next to a window and comfortably sit while gazing at the stars.
 It's easy to use, lightweight and compact, and also works great for observing far away objects during the daytime.
 Plus, it is incredibly affordable.
 If you want excellent value and good functionality choose the Celestron 50TT.
 For a more advanced telescope for kids, get the Celestron 21036 PowerSeeker 70AZ reviewed above.
 Either way, your child will have a ton of fun!Check it out

-When we tested telescopes with a group of children, we noticed a lot of girls favoring this fun, pink Twinstar telescope.
+When we researched unique telescopes, we noticed a lot of girls favoring this fun, pink Twinstar telescope.
 It comes with two eyepieces that offer 15x and 50x magnifications, an Altazimuth Mount (for easy, two-axis adjustments), and a full-sized tripod that makes it adjustable as your child grows up.
 Plus, of course, it's stylish and may be the perfect gift for girls who love both the color pink and science.
 You will notice the viewfinder on the side that makes it much easier to track down objects before observing them under higher magnification in the eyepiece.
 A great children's telescope!Check it out

 If we had to choose the single, best telescope for kids, it would be the Celestron NexStar 130 SLT Computerized Telescope.
 It provides excellent, sharp views that are nearly five times brighter than those from traditional telescopes.
 It also comes with an excellent computerized hand control that allows you to automatically point your telescope to over 4,000 objects in space.
 Looking for Saturn?
 Just click a few buttons and the NexStar 130 SLT magically moves it into view.
 This is incredibly helpful and convenient, especially for beginners.
 In short, if you're looking for a telescope that will work for life, this is it!Check it out